EnricoZorzetto/hmev2020si/README.md

 * Data can be downloaded and processed by running the script _"read_ushcn_daily.R"_

-*  Note that part of the analysis involve a single observed or simulated dataset.
-These can be easily run from a personal computer, and include the following scripts:
+*  Note that part of the analysis involves a single observed or simulated dataset.
+This can be easily run from a personal computer, and include the following scripts:
     + _example_nycp_station.R:_ Analyzes the New York time series
     + _example_synth_data.R:_ Analyzes a sample simulated time series
     + _example_synth_data_4specs.R:_ Analyzes 4 different simulated time series

-* The analysis of the entire dataset and the full simulation study was performed on a computer cluster.
+* The analysis of the entire dataset and the full simulation study were performed on a computer cluster.
 The bash scripts used for the analysis are the following:

   + _synth.sh_ This script launches the simulation study
   + _kfold.sh_ This script launches the full data analysis of the USHCN dataset, following the the in-sample vs out-of-sample validation analysis described in the paper